vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 These options can be variously combined to force users to use a specific behavior only; for instance, if you just want by-type lookup and automatic GID/label, set `pinByTypeMode` to true and `canSwitchMode` and `canEditTarget` to false.

 Also, you can use any number of lookup components for external IDs.
 To globally configure all the asserted composite IDs components for this purpose, you can define (e.g. in your app's component constructor) an array of configuration objects keyed under `ASSERTED_COMPOSITE_ID_CONFIGS_KEY`.
-Thus, this component provides many different ways for creating a link:
+Thus, this component provides different ways for creating a link:

 - external:
   - from 1 or more lookups